 4 common causes of malnutrition and dehydration in Nursing homes or hospice facilities

-- Failure to provide adequate food: In nursing homes, residents are required to be offered refreshments throughout the day.
+- Failure to provide adequate food: In nursing homes, it is necessary to offer residents refreshments throughout the day to ensure adequate food provision.
 The refreshments, as well as meals, must adhere to the USDA dietary guidelines.
 Adequate hydration must be provided (at least 3 x/day) and beverages must be provided outdoors and in hot areas where dehydration may be an issue.
-Oral protein and energy supplements can be used in older people with undernutrition, or at risk of undernutrition.
-Nursing homes usually have a limited choice in what they serve, and cultural and ethnic food preferences are frequently ignored.
+Older people who are undernourished or at risk of undernutrition can use oral protein and energy supplements.
+Nursing homes often limit the choices of food they offer, and they frequently neglect cultural and ethnic food preferences.

 - Medical conditions and medications: Chronic conditions such as depression and cognitive impairment are also major factors.
 Residents suffering from depression are more likely to experience weight loss.
 Poor dental health can also contribute to inadequate nutritional intake.

-- Poor hiring or inadequate staffing: The understaffing situation at nursing homes is underscored by the fact that one certified nursing assistant (CNA) typically must help seven to nine residents eat and drink during the daytime and as many as 12-15 during the evening meal.
+- Poor hiring or inadequate staffing: The fact that one certified nursing assistant (CNA) typically has to assist seven to nine residents with eating and drinking during the daytime, and as many as 12-15 during the evening meal, highlights the understaffing situation at nursing homes.
 Another contributing factor is a very high turnover rate which can lead to inconsistent care.

 - Inadequate medical treatment: Often this can go hand in hand with inadequate staffing and poor hiring as some of the signs and symptoms of malnutrition and dehydration may go unnoticed or not reported at shift change.
-This could lead to medical treatment being delayed or not administered at all.
+As a result, this may cause a delay or complete withholding of medical treatment.

 If your loved one becomes malnourished or dehydrated at a nursing home or hospice facility, focus on taking care of them and finding them a new place to live, rather than dealing with deadlines and legal paperwork.
 Instead, hiring an experienced nursing home abuse attorney who can focus on taking on the nursing home or hospice facility is your best line of defense.
 Skilled attorneys have experience obtaining settlements large enough to cover temporary or lifelong costs associated with malnutrition and dehydration in nursing homes.